Skip to main content

 Socialism - is an economic system advocating for collective or governmental ownership and administration of the means of production and distribution of goods.

-What most liberals want is welfare of society, in terms of affordable housing, education and healthcare.
+What most liberals / lefties want is welfare of society, in terms of affordable housing, education and healthcare.
 Sometimes, it is required to subsidise these things in order to make them affordable for the poorer sections of the society, as the wages can be insufficient to meet these expenses.
+I, for one, definitely benefited from affordable college education.

-Rich people ridicule anyone talking about welfare of the people as Socialists.
-Often, welfare policies are misrepresented as Socialism.They paint a picture of struggle between Capitalism and Socialism.
-When in reality, it is actually a struggle for a fair share of the economic outputs of a society.
+Rich people ridicule anyone talking about welfare of the people as socialists.
+They paint a picture of struggle between capitalism and socialism.
+Often, welfare policies are misunderstood as Socialism No sir, it is actually a struggle between vulture capitalism vs welfare capitalism.

-• Scientific and technological advances of the past 200 years.
+· Scientific and technological advances of the past

-• A ready supply of highly skilled manpower, often provided by subsidized education.
+· A ready supply of highly skilled manpower often provided by subsidized education.

 Fair share of benefits: